-I'm a Peer Mentor for a first-year seminar class, but I'm also just another student who is there to help freshmen and show them that college can be a great place.
+I'm a Peer Mentor for a firstyear class, but I'm also just another student who is there to help freshmen and show them that college can be a great place.
 I became a Peer Mentor because I wanted to help students in the same way that I was helped as a freshman."